danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 Use `broadcastForwardMessages` to forward a list of messages to all peers (users, chats, channels) of the bot.

+This method will automatically handle rate limits, waiting to ensure all messages are sent correctly.

 It will return an integer ID that can be used to:

 - Get the current broadcast progress with [getBroadcastProgress](#get-progress)